pablodecm/phd_thesis/src/101_chapter_1.md

-  and the Cosmic Microwave Background (CMB) [cite], there is clear evidence indicating the presence of more gravitational interacting matter in the universe than what is expected by contrasting with the electromagnetic sprectra.
+  and the Cosmic Microwave Background (CMB) [cite], there is clear evidence indicating the presence of more gravitational interacting matter in the universe than what is expected by contrasting with the electromagnetic spectra.
 It has been estimated that about $85\%$ of massive existing matter in the universe does not notably interact with ordinary matter and radiation [cite], and therefore is referred as *Dark Matter*.
-While its particular nature is still unknown, scientific consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominatly weakly-interacting massive particles (WIMPs).
+While its particular nature is still unknown, scientific consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominantly weakly-interacting massive particles (WIMPs).
 The three neutrino types are the only WIMP candidates within the Standard Model, but considering the known upper limits on their masses, could only account for very